Timothy Williams (composer)

-Timothy Williams (born 14 February 1966) is an English/Canadian composer, conductor, and orchestrator known for his film, television, and video game scores.
-A graduate of the National Film and Television School, Williams has won numerous awards and is best known for his work on the A24 film Pearl, Finding You, Brightburn, Get Out, Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, Deadpool 2 and Robert Duvall's Wild Horses.
+Timothy Williams is an English/Canadian composer, conductor, and orchestrator known for his film, television, and video game scores.
+A graduate of the National Film and Television School, Williams has won numerous awards and is best known for his award winning work on the A24 film Pearl, Finding You, Brightburn, Get Out, Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, Deadpool 2 and Robert Duvall's Wild Horses.
 He is a frequent collaborator of musician and composer Tyler Bates, Robert Duncan and Benjamin Wallfisch.

 Early life and education

 Williams went to St. Michaels University School in Victoria, Canada, at the same time as Leslie Hope, Andrew Sabiston, Kenneth Oppel, and Bert Archer.
 He then attended the National Film and Television School in England and furthered his studies at UCLA Extension and the ASCAP Film Scoring Workshop.

 Career

 Theatre

 Williams wrote the musical Napoleon, which opened in 1994 at the Elgin Theatre in Toronto.
 It was nominated for a Dora Award for Best New Musical.
 EMI released a Highlights Album on their Angel Broadway label.
 In 1996, he relocated to England and worked with Directors Gale Edwards and Francesca Zambello to rework Napoleon until its opening at the Shaftesbury Theatre in London's West End Theatre District in 2000.
 Napoleon did a run at NYMF in 2015, which was a reimagining of the original show with an entirely new book and many new songs.

 In July 2017, a lavish new production Napoleon opened at the Charlotte Theater in Seoul for a limited three-month.
 It quickly became the number one selling ticket of the summer.
 It feature a cast of 54 including B.A.P's Daehyun and BTOB's Changsub alongside famous musical actors such as Lim Tae Kyung, Michael Lee, and Han Ji Sang.
 It was directed by Richard Ouzounian and features all new sets, costumes, projections, orchestrations and was translated into Korean.
 It received glowing reviews.
 It is repped in Asia by Broadway Asia.
 In August 2022, Napoleon was translated into Dutch and performed in Holland.
-In September 2022 Napoleon was translated into French and a large scale tribe concert was performed in Seoul, Korea.
+In September 2022 Napoleon was translated into French and a large scale tribute concert was performed in Seoul, Korea.
+In May 2023 Napoleon did a four week run in Seoul.